Music: Creative Music Technology

 Engineer, producer, composer?
 Whatever your professional goals are, our Creative Music Technology degree can help you to achieve them.

-Combining your existing musical talent with an in-depth knowledge of music production hardware and software, you’ll spend your time recording and producing music and sound for bands, ensembles, your own compositions, film, radio and games.
+Combining your existing musical talent with an in-depth knowledge of music production hardware and software, you’ll spend your time recording and producing music and sound for bands and ensembles, your own studio-based compositions, and a range of media such as film, radio, and games.

 Our state-of-the-art industry standard recording studios will be available to you throughout your degree.
 These facilities are maintained by our amazing technical team, who are always on hand to offer support.